 Teaching is a valuable process for the general public as well as for those who have a diagnosed thyroid disease.
 The AACE recommends that the public be instructed on how to examine the neck on a regular basis for lumps, nodules, or other areas of enlargement.
-The following assessment steps are recommended as part of the AACE's annual thyroid awareness campaign [61]:
+The following assessment steps are recommended as part of the AACE's annual thyroid awareness campaign [45]:

-- Holding a mirror in one hand, focus on the neck area just below the larynx (Adam's apple) and above the collarbone. - 2.
-Tilt your head back. - 3.
+- 1. Holding a mirror in one hand, focus on the lower front area of the neck, above your collarbones and below your larynx (voice box).
+The thyroid gland is located in this area. - 2.
+While focusing on the mirror, tilt your head back. - 3.
 Take a drink of water and swallow. - 4.
-As you swallow, look at your neck, checking for any bulges or protrusions.
-This may need to be repeated several times to be sure you are looking in the correct place. - 5.
-See a physician immediately if enlargements are seen.
+As you swallow, look at your neck, checking for any bulges or protrusions in this area.
+This may need to be repeated several times to be sure you are looking in the correct place.
+NOTE: The "Adam's apple" and thyroid gland are separate and should not be confused; the thyroid gland is located further down on your neck, closer to the collarbone.

+5. See a physician immediately if bulges, protrusions, or enlargements are seen.
 If there is a problem, treatment will be initiated quickly.